 Sometimes getting down and dirty is a good thing.

 Take my birthday, for instance.
-Instead of advancing a year, I decided I’d rather try taking a few years off, using therapeutic mud.
+Instead of advancing a year, I decided I’d rather try taking a few years off, using a St Lucia mud bath.
 At least that was my goal… well, that and jumping on the opportunity to unleash my inner 5-year-old.

 The Sulfur Springs on St. Lucia